rlyon/hpcc-training/shell.md

 $ ls -altr
 ```

-Your newest files will be listed at the bottom
+Your newest files will be listed at the bottom.

 ### Creating a new folder